 4 Tips For Fail-Proof Lemongrass Seed Germination

 1 - Gently press seeds into the soil surface and barely cover them with soil.
 The planting depth listed on the seed packet is 1/16” because lemongrass seeds need light for germination.
-It can take 2 weeks for the seeds to germinate.
+It only takes 7 to 14 days for the seeds to germinate.

 2 - Keep the soil at a nice tropical temperature of 68º to 86°F. This is easier to do indoors using supplemental heat, such as a seedling heat mat.